lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 # Add a user account
 Now that our ownCloud server is configured, let's create a user.

-Navigate to your server in a browser, and login as an admin.
+Navigate to your server in a browser, and log in as an admin.

 Click on your username in the top right corner, and from the dropdown select **Users**.